quambene/rust-concurrency/README.md

 **`poll`ing**: Attempts to resolve the future into a final value.

 **[io_uring](https://en.wikipedia.org/wiki/Io_uring)**: A Linux kernel system call interface for storage device asynchronous I/O operations.

+**[CPU-bound](https://en.wikipedia.org/wiki/CPU-bound)**: Refers to a condition in which the time it takes to complete a computation is determined principally by the speed of the CPU.

+**[I/O bound](https://en.wikipedia.org/wiki/I/O_bound)**: Refers to a condition in which the time it takes to complete a computation is determined principally by the period spent waiting for input/output operations to be completed.
+This is the opposite of a task being CPU bound.

 ## References